yard

 • fiber_manual_recordHigh-traffic strips: Tall fescue or perennial rye with wear tolerance

 Check whether your grass is annual or perennial.
-Cheap annual rye greens up fast then dies, which is why we prefer perennial blends on permanent lawns, similar to the tradeoffs in annual versus perennial choices elsewhere in the yard.
+Cheap annual rye greens up fast then dies, which is why we prefer perennial blends on permanent lawns; the same tradeoff shows up in annual versus perennial choices elsewhere in the yard.

 menu_book